 Two COVID-19 field hospitals to be completed by end of January

-KINGSTON, Jamaica— The field hospitals that are being erected on the grounds of the Falmouth Public General Hospital in Trelawny, and at St Joseph's Hospital & Medical Centre in Kingston, are slated to be completed by end of January.
+THE field hospitals that are being erected on the grounds of the Falmouth Public General Hospital in Trelawny and at St Joseph's Hospital & Medical Centre in Kingston are slated to be completed by end of January.

-This was reported by Permanent Secretary in the Ministry of Health and Wellness, Dunstan Bryan, during a virtual press conference yesterday at the ministry's office in Kingston.
+This was reported by permanent secretary in the Ministry of Health and Wellness Dunstan Bryan during a virtual press conference on Saturday from the Ministry's office in Kingston.

 “We had significant delays because of the rain…and because of the nature of the material and the work that is being done, we were not able to proceed with the implementation until the weather changed, so we have been given assurances that they will be completed by end of January,” he said.